alphagov/notify-support/_content/principles.markdown

     You’re both people, working on delivering better government services.
 You just don’t sit at the same desk.

-2. Be empathetic
+2. Show empathy

     This person is coming to you because they have a problem or are stuck.
 Show that you’ve read and understand what they’re saying.

-3. Be conversational
+3. Be helpful

-    Write how you would talk like you would if you were helping this person over the phone.

-4. Answer the question they’re asking
+    Answer the question they’re asking.
+If this doesn’t solve their problem, then offer alternatives that might.
 Don’t send out generic information.

+4. Have a conversation

-Make it feel like it’s not a big deal for them to ask if they still have other questions.
-If the answer is no, offer alternatives.
+    Write in the way you’d talk if you were helping this person over the phone.
+Make it feel like it’s not a big deal for them to follow up with more questions.

-5. Use the words they use

-    Don’t make people translate.
+5. Talk their language

+    Use the same terminology as the person you’re talking to.
+Do the careful work of translating your message into their words, not vice versa.

 6. Copy and paste with care